bobcolner/alchemyapi_python/README.md

 # alchemyapi_python #

-A sdk for AlchemyAPI using Python
+A sdk for AlchemyAPI using Python.

+Modified to use an enviroment variable ("ALCHEMY_API_KEY") for authentication with YOUR_API_KEY.

 ## AlchemyAPI ##